A visual reconstruction of the August 14, 1952, Ely crash involving the alleged recovery of a seamless metallic craft.

 THINK ABOUTIT UFO CRASH REPORT

-The Ely UFO crash of August 14, 1952, represents a high-profile case of alleged military recovery of an extraterrestrial craft in the mining district of White Pine County, Nevada.
-Witnesses, including local law enforcement and mining security, reported a brilliant, glowing object that crashed into an embankment at the Robinson copper mine near Ruth.
-The incident is characterized by an immediate and aggressive military cordoning of the site and the subsequent removal of an intact, oval-shaped craft on a flatbed truck.
-The case is notable for the alleged recovery of 16 alien bodies, which, if true, would represent the highest biological recovery from any single documented UFO crash.
+The 1952 Ely UFO crash remains a high-profile case of alleged military recovery of an extraterrestrial craft in the mining district of White Pine County, Nevada.
+When witnesses, including local law enforcement and mining security, reported a brilliant, glowing object crashing into an embankment at the Robinson copper mine, they didn’t expect the immediate and aggressive military cordoning that followed.
+This CE-III encounter is characterized by the subsequent removal of an intact, oval-shaped craft on a flatbed truck and the alleged recovery of 16 alien bodies, which, if true, would represent the highest biological recovery from any single documented Ely UFO crash site.
+As a cornerstone of Nevada UFO sightings, the incident highlights the chilling reality of government intimidation and the “weird” history of the Silver State’s subterranean mining operations.

 Date: summer of 1952 (August 14, 1952)